slim-patchy/risk-ensemble/README.md

 # risk-ensemble
-A repo to test some AI hypothesis on credit risk modelling
+A repo to test some AI hypothesis on credit risk modelling.
+A series of notebooks will be hosted as a record.

 ## Some basic ML models that will be investigated
 1. Logistic Regression